 Be part of taking action and send in letters to those who are promoting and endorsing salmon farming.

-To show solidarity across the board, wherever you are, all who want to help protect wild salmon are asked to help flood the inboxes of those who are compromising wild salmon to death on March 1st!
+To show solidarity across the board, wherever you are, all who want to help protect wild salmon are asked to help flood the inboxes of those who are compromising wild salmon to death throughout the month of March!

 Email addresses to send to are as follows;

 Members of Norwegian Parliament who came to B.C.
 March, 2012;

 Minister of Trade -Tronde Gisk